-- the sponsor group and any director or associate of a director of the sponsor collectively holds more than 5% of the applicant's shares (except arising from an underwriting obligation)
+- the sponsor group and any director or associate of a director of the sponsor collectively holds or will hold, directly or indirectly more than 5% of the number of the applicant’s issued shares (except arising from an underwriting obligation);

-- the shareholding of the sponsor group in the new applicant exceeds 15% of the net equity of the sponsor's ultimate holding company or, where there is no ultimate holding company, the sponsor
+- the fair value of the direct or indirect current or prospective shareholding of the sponsor group in the new applicant exceeds 15% of the net equity of the sponsor’s ultimate holding company or, where there is no ultimate holding company, the sponsor;

-- 15% or more of the proceeds raised from the IPO will be used to settle debts due to the sponsor group (other than fees for sponsorship services)
+- 15% or more of the proceeds raised from the IPO will be used to directly or indirectly settle debts due to the sponsor group (other than fees for sponsorship services);

-- the value of the shareholding of any director of the sponsor or any holding company of the sponsor (or any of his or her associates) in the applicant exceeds HK$5 million
+- the value of the direct or indirect shareholding of any director of the sponsor or any holding company of the sponsor (or any of his or her associates) in the applicant exceeds HK$5 million;

-- a sponsor employee or director directly engaged in providing sponsorship services to the applicant (or any of associate of any such employee or director), holds shares or has a beneficial interest in the applicant
+- a sponsor employee or director directly engaged in providing sponsorship services to the applicant (or any of associate of any such employee or director), holds or will hold shares or has a beneficial interest in the applicant;

-- any of the following has a current business relationship with the applicant or any of its directors, subsidiaries, holding company or substantial shareholders which would be reasonably considered to affect the sponsor's independence or give rise to a perception that the sponsor's independence would be so affected:
+- any of the following has a current business relationship with the applicant or any of its directors, subsidiaries, holding company or substantial shareholders which would be reasonably considered to affect the sponsor’s independence or might reasonably give rise to a perception that the sponsor’s independence would be so affected (except where that relationship arises under the sponsor’s engagement to provide sponsorship services):

 - any member of the sponsor group;

-- any sponsor employee directly engaged in providing sponsorship services to the applicant (or any associate of such employee)
+- any sponsor employee directly engaged in providing sponsorship services to the applicant (or any close associate of such employee);

-- a director of any member of the sponsor group (or any associate of such director)
+- a director of any member of the sponsor group (or any close associate of such director);

 - the sponsor or a member of the sponsor group is the auditor or reporting accountant of the applicant.